DeNetPRO/Node/guides/faq.md

 ### How does the node operation cycle work?

-Each node operates in a continuous 90-minute cycle with three stages:
+Each node operates in a repeating cycle with three stages (stage durations are protocol settings that are adjusted over time, so the total cycle length is not fixed):
-- **FillRoothash** — the node creates and sends a snapshot of all stored files.
+- **Filling** — the node creates and sends a snapshot of all stored files.
 If there are no files, nothing is sent to the smart contract and transaction `0x8929ed2f` won't occur.
-- **HoldData** — the longest stage; the node sends no transactions and just stores data.
+- **Challenge** — the node sends no transactions and just stores data.
-- **CollectProofs** — the node sends proofs that the files from the FillRoothash stage are still stored.
+- **Collecting** — the node sends proofs that the files from the Filling stage are still stored.
 If no snapshot was sent earlier (e.g., no files), there's nothing to prove.

 ## Errors & Troubleshooting